splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-prereqs.rst

 To create a new AWS IAM policy, follow these steps:

 #.
 Log into your Amazon Web Services account and look for the :guilabel:`Identity and Access Management (IAM)` service.
 #.
 Create a new policy.
 In the :strong:`JSON` tab, replace the placeholder JSON with the pertinent AWS IAM policy JSON.
 Guided setup provides this policy in the :guilabel:`Prepare AWS Account` step.
-See also some :ref:`policy examples <aws-api-create-policy-role>`.
+See also some :ref:`policy examples <review-aws-iam-policy>`.
 #.
 Follow the instructions to complete the process and create the policy.

 .. :note:: The default AWS IAM policy supports metrics and log collection.
 To learn how to add support for CloudWatch Metric Streams, see :ref:`aws-wizard-metricstreams`.